the9000/ideas/polymorphic-tree-docs.md

 ### Folding

-* A node can be _folded_, so that it and its children are reduced to a small fragment.
+* A node can be _folded_, so that it and its (grand-)children are reduced to one small fragment.
 * A node can be _minified_, so that its content is reduced, but its children are visible.
 * A node can be _curbed_ (better word?), so that it's visible, bit its children